qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 Scale Bar
 .........

-|scaleBar| :menuselection:`Scale Bar` adds a simple scale bar to the map canvas.
-You
+|scaleBar| :guilabel:`Scale Bar` adds a simple scale bar to the map canvas.
-can control the style and placement, as well as the labelling of the bar.
+You can control the style and placement, as well as the labelling of the bar.

 QGIS only supports displaying the scale in the same units as your map frame.
 So, if the units of your project's CRS are meters, you can't create a scale bar in